marcoklein/impromat/.changeset/bright-trees-taste.md

 'impromat': patch
 ---

-Fix typography in privacy policy
+Fix typography in privacy policy, about and legal page